Symbolism of Numbers – an analysis by Dr Koosal Sen

 symbolism_of_numbers

-When words were not introduced in human civilization few symbols made domination in our livelihood.
-The word “Digit” is derived from the Latin word “digitus” which mean figures.
-Thus human expression of symbols were used through ten fingers of our hands.
+When words were not introduced in human civilisation few symbols made domination in our livelihood.
+The word “Digit” is derived from the Latin word “digitus”, which means fingers.
+Thus, human expression of symbols was used through the ten fingers of our hands.

 Numerology says that every number has its own meaning.
-Analysis of numerology can reveal the mystery why some people have it easy in life while others struggle in certain areas.
-To understand the symbolism of number we need to know the four types of lines.
+Analysis of numerology can reveal the mystery of why some people have it easy in life while others struggle in certain areas.
+To understand the ‘symbolism of numbers’ we need to know the four types of lines.

 Read: A brief note on Gulik